Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 #('Graphics-Files-Additional' 'Network-Kernel' 'SignalProcessing' 'Tests' 'Theme-Themes')
 	do: [:each | (Feature name: each asSymbol) require]
 ```
-In addition, please load the StyledTextInstaller package in the StyledTextEditor subdirectory using a FileList.

 Cuis is distributed subject to the MIT License.
 See the LICENSE file.
 Any contribution submitted for incorporation into or for distribution with Cuis shall be presumed subject to the same license.